-&lt;sup>13 Fairhaven Wind, 2017
+&lt;sup>14 Fairhaven Wind, 2017

-&lt;sup>14 Dynamic Energy, 2017
+&lt;sup>15 Dynamic Energy, 2017

-PV systems at a negotiated 20 percent discount.
+In addition to large-scale commercial renewable energy projects, the Town has a solar installation at its Public Works facility, as well as many residential solar installations.
+Relatedly, the South Coast Energy Challenge sponsored the 2013 Fairhaven Solar Challenge that, in addition to 300 residents seeking information on optimizing home energy efficiency and solar photovoltaic (PV) energy systems, saw the installation of nine new residential solar PV systems at a negotiated 20 percent discount.
 The program was also responsible for the first "solar tour" in the region (held November 2013), an educational activity that has been replicated elsewhere in Massachusetts.